 A different perspective on Vietnam’s economy and doing business in Vietnam.
 Make sure to subscribe.

-Vietnam garment manufacturing has come a long way in not so many years.
-In 2023, Vietnam took third place in terms of world market share of garment exports, sending nearly US$33 billion worth of garments and textiles all over the world, according to Vietnam’s General Department of Customs data.
-This was a decline from US$37.6 billion in 2022 on the back of broader global economic challenges.
-It is still, however, significantly higher than the US$26 billion Vietnam clocked in 2017.
+Vietnam garment manufacturing is a big part of Vietnam’s manufacturing industry more broadly, advancing a long way in not so many years.
+In 2024, Vietnam was one of the biggest producers of textiles and garments in the world, sending nearly US$37 billion worth of garments and textiles all over the world, according to Vietnam’s General Department of Customs data.
+This was a jump from US$33 billion in 2023 and is significantly higher than the US$26 billion Vietnam clocked in 2017.

 This rapid ascent up the garment manufacturing leaderboard has in large part been due to Vietnam’s low wages, which are about a third of what they are in the traditional garment and manufacturing hub that is China.